Stefano Torelli: Biography

-Stefano Torelli (1712–1784) was an Italian painter.
-He was born in Bologna.
-He studied first under his father, Felice Torelli, and then under Francesco Solimena.
-The future King of Poland, Augustus III, brought him to Dresden in 1740, where he painted altar-pieces and ceiling decorations, many destroyed in the Seven Years' War.
+Luigi Crespi noted that by the time of his writing (the 1750s), Torelli was in Dresden, where he met Crespi in 1753.
+Torelli worked for the Elector Frederick-Augustus II, the future King of Poland, Augustus III, and executed altarpieces, ceiling paintings and portraits, many destroyed in the Seven Years' War.
 He painted figures in Canaletto's twenty-nine views of Dresden (1741).
-In 1762 he was summoned to the Russian court where he painted ceilings in the Royal Palace, and some portraits, among the latter one of the Empress Elizabeth in armor.
+He then worked in Lübeck (1759–61) and Saint Petersburg, where he painted ceilings in the Winter Palace, and some portraits, among the latter one of the Empress Elizabeth in armor.
+In 1762 he was appointed Professor of the Imperial Academy of Arts.
 He was a clever caricaturist, and etched a few plates.
-He died in St. Petersburg.
+He died in Saint Petersburg on 22 January 1780.
+His son Antonio Torelli was also a painter.